Alfred Caldwell Jr.: Career

-In early 1867, his father returned to Wheeling, West Virginia, having been removed from office by President Andrew Johnson because of irregularities in the accounts and accusations that his son-in-law had been enriching himself.
-Alfred Jr. studied law under his father's guidance and was admitted to the West Virginia bar in 1868, the year of his father's death and when his uncle Aquilla Bolton Caldwell (who had been elected as the new state's first attorney general) was appointed West Virginia's 5th attorney general.
+In early 1867, his father returned to Wheeling, having been removed from office by President Andrew Johnson because of irregularities in the accounts and accusations that his son-in-law had been enriching himself.
+Alfred Jr. studied law under his father's guidance and was admitted to the West Virginia bar in 1868, the year of his father's death and when his uncle, Aquilla Bolton Caldwell (who had been elected as the new state's first attorney general), was appointed West Virginia's 5th attorney general.

 Alfred Caldwell Jr. also continued his family's political tradition, beginning as clerk to Wheeling's city council in 1869, and ultimately serving many terms on the council, as well as two years as city solicitor.
-In 1875 he resigned after winning election to the West Virginia Senate, but as a Democrat.
+In 1875, he resigned after winning election to the West Virginia Senate, but as a Democrat.

 In 1884, voters from across West Virginia elected Caldwell attorney general.
-He was re-elected four years later, serving from March 4, 1885, until March 3, 1893.
-His successor was fellow Wheeling attorney Thomas S. Riley.
+He was re-elected four years later, holding office from March 4, 1885, until March 3, 1893.
+His successor was another Wheeling attorney, Thomas S. Riley.

 Death and legacy

-Caldwell died at home in 1925, survived by his widow, son, daughters and grandchildren.
-Like his uncle A. Bolton Caldwell, he is buried at Greenwood Cemetery in Wheeling.
+Caldwell died at home in 1925.
+Like his uncle, A. Bolton Caldwell, he is buried at Greenwood Cemetery in Wheeling.

 Some of his papers are in the West Virginia state archives.